|Home | Jobs |

 Fast Answers | Site Map | Search

-Invest in Your Career Employment with the SEC
+Invest in Your Career at the SEC

 Examiners have a varied and challenging range of responsibilities from reviewing a mutual fund's portfolio or a broker-dealer's sales activities to reviewing the financials of a multi-million dollar company.
 Examiners conduct inspections of firms by performing background research and on-site examinations which include interviews with key personnel, tours of the operations and review and analysis of the firm's records and operations.
 Examiners search for indications that securities laws have been violated or that the firm's compliance procedures and controls are weak.

-The SEC employs individuals to work in Information Technology within a number of Divisions and Offices in our 11 regional offices nationwide as well as in our Office of Information Technology in our Washington, DC, headquarters.
+The SEC employs individuals to work in Information Technology within a number of divisions and offices in our 11 regional offices nationwide as well as in our Office of Information Technology in our Washington, D.C. headquarters.
 Opportunities in IT include positions that support the SEC infrastructure as well as compliance, examination and enforcement programs involving the organizations regulated by the SEC.